Fort Myers Beach in Lee County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1921.

 Location.
 26° 26.961′ N, 81° 56.285′ W. Marker is in Fort Myers Beach, Florida, in Lee County.
-Marker can be reached from Bay Road, 0.2 miles north of Estero Boulevard (County Route 865), on the left when traveling north.
+It can be reached from Bay Road 0.2 miles north of Estero Boulevard (County Route 865), on the left when traveling north.
 Located at Matanzas Pass Preserve.
 Touch for map.
 Marker is at or near this postal address: 199 Bay Road, Fort Myers Beach FL 33931, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies .
-Plants and Progress (approx. 0.7 miles away); People and Plants (approx. 0.7 miles away); Nature's Landlord (approx. 4.7 miles away); Sanibel Lighthouse (approx. 4.7 miles away); The Beach is a wild place (approx. 4.7 miles away); Molluscan Reproduction and Egg Case (approx. 4.7 miles away); Sanibel & Everglades Restoration (approx. 4.7 miles away); Sea Turtles on Sanibel (approx. 4.7 miles away).
+At least 8 other markers are within 5 miles of this marker , measured as the crow flies: Plants and Progress (approx. 0.7 miles away); People and Plants (approx. 0.7 miles away); Nature's Landlord (approx. 4.7 miles away); Sanibel Lighthouse (approx. 4.7 miles away); The Beach is a wild place (approx. 4.7 miles away); Molluscan Reproduction and Egg Case (approx. 4.7 miles away); Sanibel & Everglades Restoration (approx. 4.7 miles away); Sea Turtles on Sanibel (approx. 4.7 miles away).

 Also see . . .

 1. Estero Island Historic Society.
-(Submitted on May 8, 2024.)
+Website homepage (Submitted on May 8, 2024.)

 2. Matanzas Pass Preserve.
 Lee County Parks & Recreation (Submitted on May 8, 2024.)